kandl/gooddata-ui/docs/10_vis__dashboard_view.md

 ## KPI Alerts

-TODO help permalink

-DashboardView supports displaying, creating, editing and deleting of [KPI Alerts](https://help.gooddata.com/doc/en/reporting-and-dashboards/kpi-dashboards/add-an-alert-to-a-kpi).
+DashboardView supports displaying, creating, editing and deleting of [KPI Alerts](https://help.gooddata.com/pages/viewpage.action?pageId=34341718).
 The Alerts will use the filters in the `filters` prop if provided (see [Filters](#filters)), or fall back to the filters set up on the dashboard in KPI Dashboards.

 ## Read-only mode